joergboe/testframework/doc/manpage.md

 globstar: The pattern ** used in a path-name expansion context will match all files and zero or more directories and sub-directories.
 If the pattern is followed by a /, only directories and sub-directories match

-Note: The options errexit, errtrace and nounset are disabled during test case finalization.
+Note: The options errexit and nounset are disabled during test case and tes suite finalization.

 If a test case requires the execution of a command that fails intentionally, you should use one of the functions: echoExecuteAndIntercept          - echo command and parameters; execute command guarded; return value in TTTT_result